-Civil Investigative Demands
+Civil Investigative Demands (updated April 2019)

-During an investigation, Staff may want to obtain information from companies and individuals by issuing civil investigative demands (CIDs).
-A CID is a compulsory demand for documentary material, tangible things, reports, answers to written questions, and/or oral testimony, which if necessary, the Bureau can seek to enforce in federal court.
-Depending upon the circumstances surrounding a particular investigation, Staff may consider sending a voluntary request for information in lieu of a CID.
+During an investigation, Staff may seek information from companies and individuals by issuing civil investigative demands (CIDs).
+A CID is an official demand for documentary material, tangible things, reports, answers to written questions, and/or oral testimony, which if necessary, the Bureau can seek to enforce in federal court.